 - Section 1. (a) Grievances are defined as acts, omissions, applications or interpretations alleged to be violations of the terms or conditions of this Agreement. - (b) All grievances shall be processed in accordance with this Article which shall be the sole and exclusive method of resolving grievances.
-Grievances may be filed with Union representation or, consistent with statute, employees may present grievances to the employer and have such grievances adjusted without Union intervention, provided: - (1) The adjustment is not inconsistent with the terms of this Agreement; and - (2) The Union has been given an opportunity to be present at meetings which may result in adjustment to the grievance. - (c) Grievances shall be filed within twenty-one (21) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance. - (d) Grievances shall be reduced to writing, stating the specific Article(s) alleged to have been violated, a clear explanation of the alleged violation, a statement that it is a grievance being filed under Article 18, the remedy sought and to whom the response should be directed.
-Once filed, neither the grievant nor Union shall expand upon the original written grievance. - (e) Time limits specified in this Article shall be strictly observed, unless the parties mutually agree to extend them.
+Grievances may be filed with Union representation or, consistent with statute, employees may present grievances to the employer and have such grievances adjusted without Union intervention, provided: - 1) The adjustment is not inconsistent with the terms of this Agreement; and - 2) The Union has been given an opportunity to be present at meetings which may result in adjustment to the grievance. - (c) Grievances shall be filed within twenty-one (21) calendar days of the date the grievant or Union knew or should have known of the facts giving rise to the alleged grievance. - (d) Grievances shall be reduced to writing, stating the specific Article(s) alleged to have been violated, a clear explanation of the alleged violation, a statement that it is a grievance being filed under Article 18, the remedy sought and to whom the response should be directed.
+Once filed, neither the grievant nor Union shall expand upon the original written grievance.

+- (e) Time limits specified in this Article shall be strictly observed, unless the parties mutually agree to extend them.
 If agreed to, extensions of time limits shall be stipulated in writing. - (f) "Filed" shall mean the actual date of receipt.
 Grievances received after close of regular business hours shall be considered received on the following business day. - (g) If at any step of the grievance procedure the University fails to issue a response within the times specified, the grievance shall be considered denied.
-The grievant or Union may file the grievance at the next step.

-- (h) If the Union or grievant fails to file the grievance at the subsequent step within the time specified, the grievance will be considered withdrawn and cannot be resubmitted. - (i) Grievances involving multiple employees from multiple departments shall be filed initially at Step 2. - Section 2.
+The grievant or Union may file the grievance at the next step. - (h) If the Union or grievant fails to file the grievance at the subsequent step within the time specified, the grievance will be considered withdrawn and cannot be resubmitted. - (i) Grievances involving multiple employees from multiple departments shall be filed initially at Step 2.

+Section 2.
 The parties acknowledge the benefit of resolving grievances at the lowest possible step.
 Prior to filing a grievance under this Article, employees are encouraged to address issues informally with their supervisor or other University representative with authority to resolve the specific issue.
-Use of this informal process will not alter timelines required to file a formal grievance. - Step 1: Should a grievance not be resolved informally, or should a grievant decide not to use an informal process, a formal grievance shall be filed with head of the administrative unit in which the employee works (Chair, Director, Dean, Superintendent).
-The head of the administrative unit shall respond in writing within fifteen (15) calendar days. - Step 2: Should a grievance not be resolved at Step 1, the employee or Union may file the grievance with the Dean of the Graduate School or the Dean's designee within fifteen (15) calendar days from receipt of the Step 1 response or if a response was not received within fifteen (15) days from when the response was due.
-The Dean or designee shall respond in writing within fifteen (15) calendar days. - Step 3: Should the grievance not be resolved at Step 2, the employee or Union may file the grievance with the Provost or designee within fifteen (15) calendar days from the date on which the employee or Union receives the Step 2 response or if no response was received within fifteen (15) days from the date the response was due.
-Grievances filed with the Provost shall be responded to within fifteen (15) calendar days.
-Should a grievance not be resolved at Step 3, the union may request arbitration.
+Use of this informal process will not alter timelines required to file a formal grievance.

+Step 1: Should a grievance not be resolved informally, or should a grievant decide not to use an informal process, a formal grievance shall be filed with head of the administrative unit in which the employee works (Chair, Director, Dean, grievant's academic advisor, the grievance shall be filed at step-2.
+The head of the administrative unit shall respond in writing within fifteen (15) calendar days.
+Step 2: Should a grievance not be resolved at Step 1, the employee or Union may file the grievance with the Dean of the Graduate School or the Dean's designee within fifteen (15) calendar days from receipt of the Step 1 response or if a response was not received within fifteen (15) days from when the response was due.
+The Dean or designee shall respond in writing within fifteen (15) calendar days.